 “Bleach does the job, but what is the job and is it necessary?
 As we live in the Age of Bacteria immunologist, Gerald N Callahan, sums up: 'Neither humans nor micro-organisms benefit from fully destroying the other.
 This is not a war, as it has often been described, even though we have an impressive array of weapons - bactericidal cribs and mattresses, toilet cleaners...
 If it were (a war), we would have lost long ago, overpowered by sheer numbers and evolutionary speed.
 This is... like a waltz that will last for all of human history.
 We must hold to our partners carefully and dance well.'"

-Two brands in this guide are owned by palm oil free companies:
+One brand in this guide is owned by a palm oil free company:

 Bentley Organics, Sodasan, Sonett and Ecoleaf are owned by companies that get our best rating for palm oil because they use sustainable palm oil.